Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 7. Neuropsychological signs or symptoms
 8. Signs or symptoms involving the respiratory system (upper or lower)
 9. Sleep disturbances
-10. Gastrointestinal signs or symptoms, >6 months?
+10. Gastrointestinal signs or symptoms, >6 months?, can use Bristol stool form chart - watery? inflamtory? fatty?, exclude pncreatic insufficiency, stool chymotrypsin test may be done
 11. Cardiovascular signs or symptoms
 12. Abnormal weight loss
 13. Menstrual disorders